 How to Exit from DFU Mode

-Exiting from DFU mode is rather simple as compared to enter in it.
+Exiting from DFU mode is rather simple as compared to enter into it.

 Carefully follow these steps

-- Release the both buttons so that your iDevice disappears from iTunes.
+- Release the button(s) so that your iDevice disappears from iTunes

-- Now, Press the Sleep button and your iDevice restarts normally.
+- Now, press the ON/OFF or SIDE button and your iDevice restarts normally

 Unlike DFU mode, Recovery mode is pretty simple and it can be defined as the state in which iPhone loads the bootloader but not the OS.
 However, it still interacts with iTunes to install fresh firmware and restores.